paolofalcoruegg/axp/README.md

 ### WP1: System Design & Hardware Integration

 A clear system design was required to ensure the build would go smoothly.
-A full component decomposition is shown below for both modules, although I primarily designed the first module (left).
+A full component decomposition is shown below for both modules, although I primarily designed the first module (shown on the left).

 <p align="center"><img src=".github/SystemDiagram.svg"></p>
-<p align="center"><em>Figure 5: Component decomposition for both modules</em></p>
+<p align="center"><em>Figure 5: System diagram with component decomposition for both modules</em></p>

-A more detailed components breakdown is shown below for ***Module 1***. *Note:* All of these components are generic and can be replaced with any equivalent.
+A more detailed components breakdown is shown below for *Module 1*.
+Please note that all of these components are generic and can be replaced with any equivalent.
 As such, connectors such as cables are not specified here.

 * 1x LEPY LP-202A Hi-Fi Stereo Power Amplifier (2 Channels, 20W RMS)
 * 1x Focusrite Scarlett 2i2 Audio Interface (2 Channels)